zzyzek/sandbox/rprp/Rectilinear-Lookup.md

 is fully contained within the a rectilinear polygon.

-Kim, Lee and Ahn offer a method but I'm having trouble understanding what it is and they dont' provide any reference implementation.
+Kim, Lee and Ahn offer a method but I'm having trouble understanding what it is and they don't' provide any reference implementation.

 The problem is a bit trivial but a fun programming exercise.
 This post details a solution without regard to how novel it is.